Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

-CBL is a list that is managed by the Spamhaus, it’s the only backlist IPS that have shown the exhibit malicious behavior such as open proxies, dictionary attacks, spambots, or something similar to that.
+CBL is a list that is managed by the Spamhaus; it’s the only backlist IPS that has shown the exhibit of malicious behavior such as open proxies, dictionary attacks, spambots, or something similar to that.

 Many hackers run the dictionary or open it after they do the web sites hacking.

-If they end up hitting the servers which are monitored by CBl , the IP address of the server will be added to the list.
+If they end up hitting the servers which are monitored by CBI , the IP address of the server will be added to the list.

 Spamhaus Block List

-SBL is the Spamhaus list which includes the email which are from the spam operations, services, and known sources.
+SBL is the Spamhaus list which includes the email which is from the spam operations, services, and known sources.

-They also use the spam traps, these email addresses do not belong to the actual users.
+They also use spam traps; these email addresses do not belong to the actual users.

 XBL Exploits Block List

 The XBL mainly lists all the IP addresses which are hijacked.
-While these include typically PCs instead of not SERVERS.
+At the same time, these typically include PCs instead of not SERVERS.